lmsqueezy/laravel/README.md

 Currently, this command supports [Ngrok](https://ngrok.com/) and [Expose](https://github.com/beyondcode/expose).

+> [!WARNING]
+> The `lmsqueezy:listen` command is currently not supported in Windows due to the lack of signal handling.

 #### Webhooks In Production

 For production, we'll need to setup things manually.
 The package already ships with a route so all that's left is to go to [your Lemon Squeezy's webhook settings](https://app.lemonsqueezy.com/settings/webhooks) and point the url to your app's domain.
 The path you should point to is `/lemon-squeezy/webhook` by default.
 Make sure to select all event types.